Activity Systems Theory

 - Teaching is … modeling, coaching

-SynopsisCultural-Historical Activity Theory (CHAT) explores the relationship between mind and activity, oriented by the Socio-Cultural Theory insight that one’s consciousness is shaped by social experience and mediated by artefacts (“First Generation,” illustrated in Vygotsky’s “Subject, Object, & Mediating Artefact” triad, below).
-Humans are seen to learn by doing, and community and situation are seen as central to all forms of learning.
-This perspective was elaborated in Activity Theory to include consideration of how activity is mediated by social groups (“Second Generation,” illustrated below to include structures and dynamics of the collective).
-That perspective, in turn, is elaborated in Cultural-Historical Activity Theory to take into account multiple activity systems (“Third Generation,” illustrated below by Engeström’s model), highlighted that communities exist in relationship with other communities, each having multiple points of view, complex histories, and diverse agendas.
+SynopsisCultural-Historical Activity Theory (CHAT) describes how human activity is shaped by the complex web of participants and their systemic constraints.
+That is, CHAT explores the relationship between mind and activity, oriented by the Socio-Cultural Theory insight that one’s consciousness is shaped by social experience and mediated by artefacts.
+Originating with Vygotsky’s “Subject, Object, & Mediating Artefact“ triad“ (“First Generation,“ in the above illustration), humans are seen to learn by doing, and community and situation are seen as central to all forms of learning.
+This perspective was elaborated in Activity Theory to include consideration of how activity is mediated by social groups (“Second Generation,” illustrated above to include structures and dynamics of the collective).
+That perspective, in turn, is elaborated in Cultural-Historical Activity Theory to take into account multiple activity systems (“Third Generation,” illustrated above by Engeström’s model), highlighted that communities exist in relationship with other communities, each having multiple points of view, complex histories, and diverse agendas.
+Associated discourses include:

 CommentaryCultural-Historical Activity Theory responds to a prominent criticism of Activity Theory – namely that a focus on single activity systems is narrow and limiting – especially in the face of significant ecological issues that fall outside the purview of the theory.
 Taking into account multiple systems is seen as a step in the right direction, but perhaps still falling short, especially in an era when massive connectivity among many activity systems is possible.
 (A “Fourth Generation” has been proposed, but it is as yet underdeveloped.)